joehahn/cryptocoin-tensorflow-demo/README.md

 while the blue curve shows the predicted price change.
 Although the model predictions are in the desired neighborhood, those predictions do not recover ethereum's actual next-day price variation with enough accuracy to want to invest.
-Also this model's predictions on the test dataset also have MAE = 5%, so there appears to be no sign of under/over fitting.
+Also this model's predictions on the test dataset also have MAE = 5% (same as earlier), so there appears to be no sign of under/over fitting.
 ![](figs/prediction.png)
 Lastly, the red curve in the above plot shows predictions made by a simple linear regression (LR) that was also trained on this data; that curve shows that the LR model is only somewhat useful across